karthick-kk/Garefowl-AI-Chatbot-for-GNOME/README.md

 3. Select your preferred LLM provider.
 4. Paste your API key into the corresponding field.
 5. Choose your desired model (refer to the provider's documentation for available models).
-6. (Optional) Enable "Web Search" toggle for real-time information (uses DuckDuckGo, no API key needed)
+6. (Optional) Enable "Web Search" toggle and configure SearXNG instance URL (default uses public instance)
 7. (Optional) Customize the colors for your messages and the chatbot's messages.
 8. (Optional) Set a keyboard shortcut to quickly open the chat window.
 9. Click Save.